magbenji/summary/index.md

 One concern is that the number of cases reported is an under-estimate.
 This is a significant problem as if the number of people who are infected is unknown, it becomes very difficult to predict how many people are actually infected - and contagious.
 We anticipate that the number of cases on https://coronavirus.idaho.gov/ is an underestimate as not everyone is likely to present for testing (especially those who are asymptomatic), and it is also our understanding that not everyone who presents with likely Covid-19 will be tested.
 Given this potential under-estimate in the number of cases three different models were run.

-Model 1: The model uses the number of offically recorded Covid-19 cases as reported on Mar 22, 2020.
+**Model 1**: The model uses the number of offically recorded Covid-19 cases as reported on Mar 22, 2020.
 As six of the seven Public Health Districts were reporting a case of Covid-19, for simplicity the seventh Public Health District (North Central) was set to have one case as well.
 This resulted in a total of 48 cases in Idaho.

-Model 2: The model used five times the number of Covid-19 cases than were used in Model 1, resulting in a total of 240 cases in Idaho.
+**Model 2**: The model used five times the number of Covid-19 cases than were used in Model 1, resulting in a total of 240 cases in Idaho.

-Model 3: The model used ten times the number of Covid-19 cases than were used in Model 1, resulting in a total of 480 cases in Idaho.
+**Model 3**: The model used ten times the number of Covid-19 cases than were used in Model 1, resulting in a total of 480 cases in Idaho.

 # Results
 The number of reported Covid-19 cases by each US state have been increasing at an exponential rate.